heliosdesign/helios-wp-boilerplate/README.md

 There are some more things you will want to tweak/configure/delete.

-### Template Information

-Make sure to update the meta data that gets placed at the top of `style.css`.
-This can be found in `src/sass/global/_template-header.sass` in the base theme or child theme.

-The version number in the template header of the current theme in use also sets the cache busters on enqueued styles and scripts.
-So if you make a major change you should update the version in `_template-header.sass`.

 ### Gulp Config

 Whenever you add, delete, or change the name of a plugin or theme you should update the `gulpconfig.js` file.
-This tells gulp which themes are custom and in development and which are from vendors.
+This tells gulp all the information about that "project" and also sets the information for themes.

+The `gulpconfig.js` file is fully documented so you may find answers there.

 ### Child Themes

 This project has an example child theme included.
-If you do not want to use a child theme, just delete the whole folder.
+If you do not want to use a child theme, just delete the whole folder and adjust `gulpconfig.js`.
 If you are planning to use it, have a look in the `src/sass/styles.sass` file to see how the style system works.
 Similarly, there are instructions in the `functions.php` file.
 See the **Gulp Tasks** section for information on how to run tasks for a child theme as opposed to the base theme.

 ### Project Plugin